stormpath/stormpath-documentation/source/accnt_mgmt.rst

 How to Make a SAML Directory
 ++++++++++++++++++++++++++++

+.. only:: rest

   SAML Directories can be made using the :ref:`Stormpath Admin Console <saml-configuration>` or the REST API.

+.. only:: not rest

+  SAML Directories can be made using the :ref:`Stormpath Admin Console <saml-configuration>` or the |language| SDK.

 .. only:: csharp or vbnet